nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

   This label prevents automatic injection of the sidecar proxy and configures the NGINX Ingress Controller as the egress endpoint of the mesh.

-  This will create a virtual server block in NGINX Plus Ingress Controller that terminates TLS connections using the SPIFFE certs fetched from the SPIRE agent.
+  This will create a virtual server block in NGINX Ingress Controller that terminates TLS connections using the SPIFFE certs fetched from the SPIRE agent.

   {{<note>}}
   In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-egress: "true"` annotation was used instead of a label.